acquireio/AcquireIO-Lite-Swift/README.md

    - README.md - This document!

-   - AcquireIO.xcframework - The AcquireIO framework in XCFramework format for iOS devices.
+   - AcquireIOSDK.xcframework - The AcquireIO framework in XCFramework format for iOS devices.
 You can add this to your project manually if you aren't using a dependency manager.
-   - AcquireIO.podspec - Required by Cocoapods.
+   - AcquireIO-Lite-Swift.podspec - Required by Cocoapods.
 You do not need to do anything with this file.

 ## Installation